Utah-CS3550-Fall-2023/assignments/hw2.md

 Now edit the CSS file to replace `red` with `yellow`, and refresh the `index.html` page in your browser.
 The text is likely *still red*, not yellow.
+(If it's already yellow, that's OK too.)
 This is due to *caching*: your browser remembers the CSS from before and is saving time by not re-requesting it.
 If you open up the `main.css` file directly and refresh, you'll see it now say `yellow`, and if you then refresh the `index.html` file it will now have yellow text.
 Be careful of this as you do this assignment!

 Go through the other four HTML files and add the same `<link>` element to all of them.
-If all five total pages now have yellow text, commit everything to Github; Phase 2 is done.
+If all five total pages now have yellow text, commit everything to Github.
+You should see the Github Action turn green.
+If so, Phase 1 is done.
 If you do not, get help.

 General rules
 -------------